 A: Your check images will be available for approximately 6 months.

 Q: I clicked on a check number link but I received a message saying "Service Not Available".
 What does that mean?

-A: There are four causes of an "Image Not Available" message:
+A: There are three causes of an "Image Not Available" message:

 Q: What age do I need to be to open a sole checking account?

 A: You must be at least 18 years old to open a sole checking account with

 Q: Even though I have a free checking account with First Atlantic, can I still have an ATM card?